google/WebFundamentals/TRANSLATION.md

 Licence
 -------

 All of our content is Creative Commons 3.0.
-Contributions and translations are very much appreciated, however you must sign our Contribution Agreement for the code to be pulled back in to the repository.
+Contributions and translations are very much appreciated, however you must sign our [Contributor License Agreement](CONTRIBUTING.md) for the code to be pulled back in to the repository.

 Credit
 ------

 We want to make sure that you get the credit for the articles that you translate.

-Add your details to `/src/site/_contributors.yaml` and add `- translator` to the `role` attriute.
+Add your details to `/src/_contributors.yaml` and add `- translator` to the `role` attriute.
 We use this information to populate our [contributors page](http://developers.google.com/web/fundamentals/resources/contributors) and also to attach your name to each article.
 For example:

 	paulkinlan:
 	  name: